freeCodeCampLondon/git-practice/CONTRIBUTING.md

 1. Once you have pushed all your changes to your fork navigate to the GitHub page for your fork.
 2. In the Branch menu, choose the branch that you were working on.
 3. On the right of the page click on **New Pull Request**
-4. Change the title to short description of the issue you have worked on
+4. Change the title to your name
-5. In the Comment section write a brief outline of the changes you have made.
-6. End the comment with a new line with the text 'Closes' followed by a '#' and the issue number that your Pull Request relates to. e.g. `Closes #4`
-7. Click on **Create pull request**
+5. Click on **Create pull request**
-8. Your Pull Request will be reviewed by the core team before being merged into the main repository.
+6. Your Pull Request will be reviewed by the core team before being merged into the main repository.